Skip to content

 Description

-The Car architype includes three instance variables (make, model, and year) and one class variable (wheels).
+The Car archetype includes three instance variables (make, model, and year) and one class variable (wheels).
 Instance variables are defined using the has keyword and can have specific types (str for strings and int for integers).
 The static keyword precedes the class variable definition, indicating that wheels is shared across all instances of Car.

 Types are annotated directly after the variable name (required for all has variables) and are followed by a colon.
 For instance, make: str declares a variable make of type string.

-The Car architype also defines two methods, display_car_info as an instance method and get_wheels as a static method.
+The Car archetype also defines two methods, display_car_info as an instance method and get_wheels as a static method.
 Methods are introduced with the can keyword.
 The instance method display_car_info uses a formatted string to print car information, accessing instance variables with the self reference.
 The static method get_wheels returns the value of the static variable wheels.

 The entry block serves as the entry point of the program, where a Car instance is created, and its methods are invoked to display the car's information and the number of wheels.